panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ## 7. Conclusion

-Component props is a way you can write reusable pieces of UI logic.
+Component props are a way you can write reusable pieces of UI logic.
 Props serve as an input for the component.

 Using props is pretty simple.